atlarge-research/wta-tools/submodules/wta-tools/README.md

 Ensure that you have the following tools installed and environment path variables set:
 - Python 3.6 or above

-Furthermore, you need to have the WTA trace parquet files as the following directory structure:
+Furthermore, you need to have the WTA trace Parquet files as the following directory structure:

 ```
 <dir_name>